zackmawaldi/YouTube-shorts-generator/README.md

 ```

 #### Manual pip install:
-Alternatively, you can manually pip install all the packages needed in your desired virtual environment manager.
+Alternatively, you can manually download FFmpeg and pip install all the packages needed in your desired virtual environment manager.
+To install FFmpeg, see [this](https://www.google.com/search?q=how+to+install+ffmpeg+on+mac+%2F+windows+10+%2F+linux).
+Here are the manual pip installs:
 ```
 pip install redvid
 pip install moviepy